 I don’t want to raise my daughter into thinking that if you act a certain way, you get good things.
 The reason for obedience isn’t directly related to what you get.
 I don’t want her to be entitled and start to think – “I did this and this and this, so I get that.
 This is what the Pharisees of Jesus’ time believed.
 We can never work ourselves into eternal life.
 We accept the gift God gave us.

-7. Christ is Enough
+7. Christ is more than enough.

 Finally, Christmas doesn’t need help.
 The story of Jesus being born is a story that still awes and inspires me.
 The sacrifice of giving gifts to each other fills my heart with love.
 When we focus on the real meaning of Christmas, we find no need for a little elf.